Scott Shanle

-Scott Allen Shanle (born November 23, 1979) is an American former professional football linebacker who played in the National Football League (NFL) for the St. Louis Rams, Dallas Cowboys and New Orleans Saints.
-He played college football at the University of Nebraska–Lincoln.
+Scott Allen Shanle (born November 23, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL) for the St. Louis Rams, Dallas Cowboys, and New Orleans Saints.
+He played college football for the Nebraska Cornhuskers.

 Early life

 Shanle attended St. Edward High School, where he played eight-man football as a running back and defensive back.
 After having a 3–6 record in his freshman season, his team went 29–3 over final three seasons.
 As a senior, he earned All-State and Player of the Year honors.

 In track he ran the 100, 200 and 4x100 meter relay.
 He set school records in both the 100M and 200M with times of 10.67 and 22.3 seconds.
 He also earned varsity letters in basketball.

 College career

 Shanle walked-on at the University of Nebraska–Lincoln and earned a football scholarship after he redshirted in the fall of 1998.
 As a redshirt freshman in 1999, he appeared in every game, mainly as the up-front blocker on the punt return team.

 As a sophomore in 2000, he played in all twelve games with ten starts at strongside linebacker, making 55 tackles (fifth on the team), 4 tackles for loss, one sack, 4 quarterback pressures, 2 passes defensed, one interception and one forced fumble.

 As a junior in 2001, he made 56 tackles (fifth on the team), 8 tackles for loss, 3 sacks, one fumble recovery and 8 passes defensed that tied the school's linebacker record.
 As a senior in 2002, he posted 71 tackles (fourth on the team), 5 tackles for loss, 2 sacks, 6 quarterback pressures, one pass defensed and one forced fumble.